babylonlabs-io/rollup-bsn-contracts/docs/rollup_bsn_contract_guide.md

 - `SetSubmissionInterval`: Updates the submission interval configuration to control how frequently each FP can submit signatures (e.g., every X-th block)

+## External Integration

+The Rollup BSN contract is used by two main types of off-chain actors:

+- **Finality Providers** submit data to the contract:
+  - `CommitPublicRandomness`: Commits a Merkle root of public randomness, which must be BTC-timestamped on Babylon before use
+  - `SubmitFinalitySignature`: Submits an EOTS signature for a rollup block, including Merkle proof linking to prior randomness

+- **Finality Gadgets** and other off-chain services query the
+contract:
+  - `BlockVoters`: Lists FPs that signed a given block
+  - `Config`: Returns BSN configuration (ID, rate limits, min randomness).
+  - `FirstPubRandCommit` / `LastPubRandCommit`: Retrieves commitment
+  ranges for a given FP.
+  - `ListPubRandCommit`: Paginates randomness commitments for coordination with BTC timestamping